Chapter 22 : Lost Hope

 Remus looked around, almost as if hoping for an alternative then he asked, “May I stay with you, Nymphadora?”
 I nodded and took his hand in mine.
 “No…” he said softly but didn’t make an effort to take his hand out of mine.
 “We can’t.”
 It didn’t seem like his heart was in the argument this time.

 We walked mostly in silence.
 When we got to the flat, it was empty.
-I noticed that my bedroom door was opened and Elton John was lying haphazardly on the floor.
+I noticed that my bedroom door was opened and Elvis was lying haphazardly on the floor.
 “Guess they got summoned to the school,” I said shrugging.
 “Bit late for help,” I said coldly.
 I walked towards my room.
 “This one is mine.”
 I let Remus in before me.

 He sat down on the side of my bed looking at the picture on my bedside table.
 “You still have this,” he said picking the picture up.
 “That seems like a long time ago.”
 He had a bittersweet tone in his voice.